 Once you've finished VectorSet, write a different class called LazyVectorSet.
 From a user perspective, the results it gives should be exactly the same (but may take more or less time) as a VectorSet.
-The difference is that when the user requests to add an element, it always justs adds it (using push\back) to the internal vector, even if this creates duplicates-making this a cheap operation-but then it has to do a bit more work when it removes something.
+The difference is that when the user requests to add an element, it always justs adds it (using push_back) to the internal vector, even if this creates duplicates-making this a cheap operation-but then it has to do a bit more work when it removes something and when it computes how many distinct elements are in the set.